Today's Bible Reading: Luke 9

-When have you been tempted to "look back"?
-Have you ever committed to something for the Lord or in the church, and then changed your mind and withdrawn from the project?
+When have you been tempted to "look back?"
+Have you ever committed yourself to something for the Lord or in the church, and then changed your mind and withdrawn from the project?
 Why?
 What does this verse say to such situations?
 Have you ever started and then stopped?
 Why?
-What doese Jesus think about "looking back," based on these verses?
+What does Jesus think about "looking back," based on these verses?

 Heavenly Father, we marvel at the commitment of Jesus who went forward in your will and plan, knowing what was awaiting him.
-He himself predicted his death to his followers.
+He himself predicted his death.
 He purposefully, resolutely, determinedly set out for Jerusalem, even with the end in sight.
 Help us to appreciate and imitate such commitment.
-We pray for your help as we count the cost and commit to follow Jesus--regardless.
+We pray for your help as we count the cost and commit to follow Jesus -- regardless.
 In Jesus' name we ask this, Amen.